fvdm/nodejs-geoip2ws/README.md

 ### Testing

 You can test your code with `npm test` in the source path or simply create a PR and see what happens.

+* With account the API endpoint is at `https://geoip.maxmind.com`: credits count, real data.
+* Without account the API endpoint is at `https://frankl.in`: no credits, no logs, fake data.

 #### Test configuration